|Nutritional Guidelines (per serving)|

-Coat radishes with 3 Tbsp of salt and 2 Tbsp of sugar.
-Let stand for 1 day at room temp.
+Coat radishes with 3 tablespoons salt and 2 tablespoons sugar.
+Let stand for one day at room temp.

-After 1 day, dissolve 3 Tbsp of salt and 2 Tbsp of sugar into warm water.
+After one day, dissolve 3 tablespoons salt and 2 tablespoons sugar into warm water.

 Add liquid to salted radishes, garlic, and green onions.
-Let stand for 1-2 days at room temp.
+Let stand for one to two days at room temperature.

-When broth has achieved a tart, vinegary flavor, store in refrigerator.
+When liquid has achieved a tart, vinegary flavor, store in refrigerator.

-To serve, ladle vegetables and generous amount of broth into a cup or small bowl.
+To serve, ladle vegetables and generous amount of liquid into a cup or small bowl.

 It's best to make this kimchi in a large glass jar, but whatever container you use, make sure to leave room at the top for the gases released during the fermentation process.